Cocoa Police Department: Vehicles

 Livery with the autism-awareness police patch variant.

 Marked patrol car without the exterior, overhead lightbar, colloquially called a "slick top".
 The interior emergency lights are activated.

 The department's Traffic Enforcement Unit (or simply "Traffic Unit") maintains two Harley-Davidson (HD) motorcycles (in addition to the standard patrol cars used for traffic enforcement).
 Unit members are sworn officers who are certified traffic homicide investigators.
-A "Motors" sub-unit is for members who are also certified as a motorcycle operator, and utilize the Harley-Davidson Police Electraglide which contains the Milwaukee-Eight 114 cu. in.
+A "Motors" sub-unit is for members who are also certified as a motorcycle operator, and use the Harley-Davidson Police Electraglide which contains the Milwaukee-Eight 114 cu. in.
 (1868 cc) engine.
 The department currently has two sworn officers in the Motors Unit.
 In addition to enforcing Florida motor vehicle statutes, the Traffic Unit responds to all vehicle traffic collisions involving serious bodily harm or death, as well as providing motorcades for visiting dignitaries, funerals, special events, etc.

 The agency also has a marine unit, responsible for water rescue, maritime law enforcement, and special water-borne events.
 The unit currently has one watercraft, acquired from the US Coast Guard, via the Law Enforcement Support Office's 1033 Program.
 The marine unit responds to natural disasters, BUI, personal health and hazards, or assisting other agencies (e.g., FWC, Brevard County Sheriff's Office, or the Coast Guard).

 The following is a table of current departmental vehicles: